SS Myron: Wreck history

 Myron's remains are shattered by surf and ice but she is a popular site for scuba divers.
 Her bow sits upright draped with anchor chains.
 A large windlass lies just off her bow.
 The boiler and engine sit off her port side, a metal capstan is on the stern, most of her midsection is disintegrated, the keel is mostly buried, and the enormous, four-bladed propeller sits upright.

 Myron's wreck site is protected for future generations of scuba divers by the Whitefish Point Underwater Preserve as part of an underwater museum.
 Divers who visit the wreck sites are expected to observe preservation laws and "take nothing but pictures and leave nothing but bubbles".
 Great Lakes diver Harrington cautions that "divers must be certain of their abilities and equipment" when diving the Whitefish Point Underwater Preserve.
-Miztec sank in 1921, and came to rest near her longtime campanion, Myron, to be together forever.
+Miztec sank in 1921, and came to rest near her longtime companion, Myron, to be together forever.